spring-attic/spring-xd-samples/tweet-transformer-processor/README.md

 Spring XD SI DSL Module
 =============================

-This is an example of a custom module project that can be built and packaged as a simple jar file for installation in an Spring XD runtime environment using maven.
+This is an example of a custom module project that can be built and packaged as a simple jar file for installation in a Spring XD runtime environment using maven.
 The project includes sample integration tests demonstrating the ability to test the module in an embedded single node container.

 ## Requirements

-In order to install the module run it in your Spring XD installation, you will need to have installed:
+In order to install the module and run it in your Spring XD installation, you will need to have installed:

 * Spring XD version 1.1.x ([Instructions](http://docs.spring.io/spring-xd/docs/current/reference/html/#getting-started))